 Figure 6.42: Histograms of bill amounts

 The histogram plots in Figure 6.42 make sense in several respects.
 Most accounts have relatively small bills.
 There is a steady decrease in the number of accounts as the amount of the bill increases.
-It also appears that the distribution of payments is roughly similar month-to-month, so we don't notice any data inconsistency issues as we did with the payment status features.
+It also appears that the distribution of billed amounts is roughly similar month-to-month, so we don't notice any data inconsistency issues as we did with the payment status features.
 This feature appears to pass our data quality inspection.
 Now, we move on to the final set of features.

 Use the .describe() method to obtain a summary of the payment amount features using the following code: